Lyndhurst Giblin

 Lyndhurst Falkiner Giblin, DSO, MC (29 November 1872 – 1 March 1951) was an Australian statistician and economist.
 He was an unsuccessful gold prospector, played rugby union for England, and fought in the First World War.

 Biography

 Giblin was the son of William Giblin (former Premier of Tasmania and member of Tasmania's influential Giblin family) and Emily Jean Perkins.
 He was educated at The Hutchins School, in Hobart, before going to England to study at University College, London and King's College, Cambridge, graduating with Honours in mathematics in 1896.
 It was there that he played international rugby for England.
+Among his English friends was the writer E.V.
+Lucas.